 Unlike a lot of other museums, many of the artifacts aren’t tucked away in glass cases, but are on display more freely, which helps create the impression that you really are wandering through the characters rooms.

-Although the museum can be visited by anyone, fans of Sherlock Holmes and Conan Doyle’s novels will probably get the most out of a visit, as so many of the exhibits reference elements of the books or cases he investigated.
+Although the Sherlock Holmes museum can be visited by anyone, fans of Sherlock and Conan Doyle’s novels will probably get the most out of a visit, as so many of the exhibits reference elements of the books or cases he investigated.
 The museum is so realistic that you can begin to forget that you’re looking at the fictional home of a fictional character, and not actual people who once lived here.